olenkagrn/MyLibri/README.md

 -- Usage --

-Fill out the form with the manga title and description.
+Add new manga by filling out the form with its title and description.

 Upload an image (by dragging and dropping or clicking the upload area).

+Assign genres to the manga for easy organization.

-Click the "Add Manga" button.
+Click the "Add Manga" button to store it in your library.

-A confirmation modal will appear upon successful submission.
+View, edit, or delete manga from your collection anytime.

+Sort manga by genres to quickly find what you're looking for.

 If an error occurs, an alert message will display the issue.